Get Rates Near You!

 Only three years later, in 1869, the bank was taken over by the First National Bank of Utah.

-Of all those banks and credit unions available to residents of Utah, it can be tough to choose which one will offer the best high-yield savings accounts.
+Of all the banks and credit unions available to Utah residents, it can be tough to choose which one offers the best high-yield savings accounts.

 Learn about the best savings accounts in Utah and find the best option for you.